priyantaislam/Wordle-clone/README.md

 ## Overview

 A Wordle clone made using HTML, CSS and JavaScript.
 The website uses a random word API to generate the game word.
+RapidAPI key for the random word api needs to be added in the code.

 <p align="center">